termplot-rs 0.3.0

 High-performance terminal graphics engine (TUI).

-Unlike other TUI plotting libraries, termplot-rs is designed for critical speed: it uses flat memory buffers (Vec<u8>), bitwise operations, and a zero-allocation rendering loop to achieve thousands of FPS in real-time applications.
+Unlike other TUI plotting libraries, termplot-rs is designed for critical speed: it uses flat memory buffers (Vec<u8>), bitwise operations, mathematical clipping, and a true zero-allocation rendering loop to achieve thousands of FPS in real-time applications.

 ✨ Key Features